skarllot/visualstudio-docs.pt-br/docs/modeling/how-to-dot-dot-dot-with-text-templates.md

 ---
-title: Como com modelos de texto | Documentos do Microsoft ms.custom: ms.date: 11/04/2016
+title: How to ... with Text Templates | Microsoft Docs ms.custom: ms.date: 11/04/2016
 ms.reviewer: